GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Method: GUARD

-where \({a}^{\text{GUARD}}_i\) is the GUARD attribution score defined in Eq.~\ref{eq:def-J-prod}, \(\tau\) is a temperature hyperparameter, and \(n_f = |I_f|\) denotes the size of the forget set.
-The unlearning weights \(\omega^{\text{GUARD}}_i\) satisfy the:// \textit{1.
-Normalization Property:} which reads as $ \frac{1}{n_f} \sum_{i\in I_f} \omega^{\text{GUARD}}_i = 1. $ \textit{2.
-Inverse Attribution Score Property:} The unlearning weights are inversely proportional to the attribution scores of the samples; this mitigates unintended loss of knowledge in \(\gD_r\) during unlearning of \(\gD_f\). \textit{3.
-Controlled Variance Property:} The degree of weight differentiation is governed by a temperature parameter \(\tau\) to enable effective forgetting on \(\gD_f\).
+\textit{2.
+Inverse Attribution Score Property,} which asserts that unlearning weights should be inversely proportional to the attribution scores of the samples; this mitigates unintended loss of knowledge in \(\gD_r\) during unlearning of \(\gD_f\).

+\textit{3.
+Controlled Variance Property,} which asserts that the degree of weight differentiation is governed by a temperature parameter \(\tau\) to enable effective forgetting on \(\gD_f\).
 Comparable forgetting to baselines is guaranteed theoretically (Section~\ref{sec:theorem}) and validated empirically (Section~\ref{sec:exp}).